PraneethAdidela/R-LSAF/README.md

 # R in SAS® LSAF

-This repository contains PharmaSUG conference papers and examples related to R programming in SAS Life Science Analytics Framework (LSAF).
+This repository contains PharmaSUG conference papers and examples related to R programming in SAS® Life Science Analytics Framework (LSAF).

 ## Papers